-Committee Name: Clinical Policy Committee (CPC)
+Committee Name:Clinical Policy Committee (CPC)Charter Statement:

-The Clinical Policy Committee (CPC) is Magnolia's committee that ensures that clinical policies provide a guide to medical necessity, are reviewed and approved by appropriately qualified Mississippi licensed physicians, and are available to all physicians and providers servicing our members.
+The Clinical Policy Committee (CPC) ensures that Magnolia's clinical policies provide a guide to medical necessity, are reviewed and approved by appropriately qualified Mississippi licensed physicians, and are available to all physicians and providers servicing our members.

 The purpose of the Clinical Policy Committee (CPC) is to provide a guide to medical necessity.
-Benefit determinations should be based, in all cases, on the applicable contract provisions governing plan benefits ("Benefit Plan Contract") and applicable state and federal requirements, as well as applicable plan-level administrative policies and procedures.
-To the extent there are any conflicts between these policies and the Benefit Plan Contract provisions, the Benefit Plan Contract provisions will control
+Benefit determinations should be based in all cases on the applicable contract provisions governing plan benefits ("Benefit Plan Contract") and applicable state and federal requirements, as well as applicable plan-level administrative policies and procedures.
+To the extent there are any conflicts between these policies and the Benefit Plan Contract provisions, the Benefit Plan Contract provisions will control.